 Intrinio is on a mission to make financial data affordable and easy to access, and one way we do that is by providing historical market cap in Excel and API formats.
 Our support team, who you can chat with by clicking the green icon on the bottom right-hand corner of this page, get a lot of questions about market capitalization, so we figured it must be a data point that many analysts and developers need.

-This blog shows how to get historical market cap data, as well as hundreds of other financial metrics, in Excel for free.
-If you'd like to skip ahead, or follow along, download the Excel template that I'll be demonstrating here.
-By the end of this blog you'll be able to pull in historical time series data for any US security.
+This blog shows how to get historical market cap data, as well as hundreds of other financial metrics, in Excel.
+If you’d like to skip ahead, or follow along, download the Excel template that I’ll be demonstrating here.
+By the end of this blog you’ll be able to pull in historical time series data for any US security.

 Our mission at Intrinio is to power a generation of applications that will fundamentally change the way our broken financial system works.
 Intrinio data feeds form the basis of large enterprise business reporting applications, Fintech web-apps, simple mobile apps and even blogs.
 It’s rewarding to see our product come to life at the hands of today’s most innovative developers building powerful things.

 We’re lucky to be in a business where we grow together with our customers, and we’re proud to show off their hard work.
 Each blog in this series will feature a developer or a startup that has leveraged our financial data feeds to build something incredible.